ErtugrulGudzevic/medicaltextclassifier/README.md

-Bu proje, çeşitli teknikler kullanılarak geliştirilmiş bir makine öğrenimi modelini içermektedir.
-Tıbbi metinleri sınıflandırmak için tasarlanmıştır.
-Proje kapsamında gerçekleştirilen temel adımlar şunlardır:
+This project involves the development of a machine learning model using various techniques.
+It is designed for classifying medical texts.
+The fundamental steps undertaken in the project are as follows:

-Veri Yükleme ve Analiz:
+Data Loading and Analysis:

-"train.dat" dosyasından ilgili metin verileri yüklenmiş ve etiketlenmiştir.
-Veri analizi için grafikler ve istatistiksel bilgiler sağlanmıştır.
+Relevant text data has been loaded and labeled from the "train.dat" file.
+Graphs and statistical information have been provided for data analysis.

-Veri Temizleme ve Ön İşleme:
+Data Cleaning and Preprocessing:

-Metin verileri temizlenmiş, küçük harfe çevrilmiş ve gerektiğinde köklenmiştir.
+Text data has been cleaned, converted to lowercase, and stemmed when necessary.

-Metin Vektörleme:
+Text Vectorization:

-Metin verileri, Bag-of-Words (BOW), TF-IDF, Word2Vec, GloVe ve FastText gibi farklı vektörleme yöntemleri kullanılarak temsil edilmiştir.
+Text data has been represented using different vectorization methods such as Bag-of-Words (BOW), TF-IDF, Word2Vec, GloVe, and FastText.

-Modelleme ve Performans Değerlendirmesi:
+Modeling and Performance Evaluation:

-Farklı sınıflandırıcılar (Decision Tree, Random Forest ve Support Vector Classifier - SVC) kullanılarak modeller eğitilmiştir.
-Modellerin performans değerlendirmesi yapılmış ve başarıları karşılaştırılarak raporlanmıştır.
+Models have been trained using different classifiers (Decision Tree, Random Forest, and Support Vector Classifier - SVC).
+The performance of the models has been evaluated, and their successes have been compared and reported.

-*** "train.dat" dosyasının projenin ana dizininde bulunması gerekmektedir.
+*** The "train.dat" file must be present in the main directory of the project.

-Kullanılan Teknolojiler ve Kütüphaneler: Python, Jupyter Notebook, Scikit-learn, Gensim, Matplotlib, Seaborn, Plotly, nltk
+Technologies and Libraries Used: Python, Jupyter Notebook, Scikit-learn, Gensim, Matplotlib, Seaborn, Plotly, nltk